getoutreach/stencil/docs/content/en/contribute/documentation.md

 > Without the threat of punishment, there is no joy in flight. - [Kobo Abe][abe]

-{{% note "Blockquotes `!=` Admonitions" %}}
-Previous versions of Stencil documentation used blockquotes to draw attention to text.
-This is _not_ the [intended semantic use of `<blockquote>`](https://html5doctor.com/cite-and-blockquote-reloaded/).
-Use blockquotes when quoting.
-To note or warn your user of specific information, use the admonition shortcodes that follow.
-{{% /note %}}

 ## Admonitions

 **Admonitions** are common in technical documentation.
 The most popular is that seen in [reStructuredText Directives][sourceforge].
 From the SourceForge documentation: